 Treat short and long term orthopedic injuries

 Create and Implement rehabilitation programs

 The ATR is staffed with athletic trainers in a private clinical setting.

 We provide educational programming as a BOC provider to keep ATC’s and students up-to-date on the newest information.

 We provide AT coverage throughout the state and understand the importance of on-the-field experience for students.
 We provide unique coverage opportunities to AT students, which seperates them from their peers

 The ATR values volunteer involvement and works closely with IATS and MAATA to enhance the profession of athletic training.

 Event Medical Coverage

 The ATR values the health and safety of all athletes.
-We provide certified athletic trainers at sporting events all over the state of Iowa.
+We provide certified athletic trainers at sporting events in the SF Bay Area and Sacramento.
 Athletic trainers are specifically trained to; assess acute orthopedic injury and determine participation status, handle cardiac and respiratory emergencies, evaluate concussions and critical head and neck injuries, and work with event planners to develop emergency actions plans.
 We strive to keep athletes safe and healthy while they perform the activities that they love.